pact-foundation/pact-stub-server/README.md

         --provider-state-header-name <provider-state-header-name>
             Name of the header parameter containing the provider state to be used in case multiple matching interactions are found
-    -t, --token <token>                                              Bearer token to use when fetching pacts from URLS -u, --url <url>...
-URL of pact file to verify (can be repeated) --user <user>
+    -t, --token <token>
+            Bearer token to use when fetching pacts from URLS or Pact Broker

+    -u, --url <url>...
+URL of pact file to fetch (can be repeated) --user <user>
-            User and password to use when fetching pacts from URLS in user:password form
+            User and password to use when fetching pacts from URLS or Pact Broker in user:password form

 ```

 ## Options